einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/final-multichannel-fixed-piece.md

 ## Deadline
 **November 22, 2025**

-_Note: You are given the maximum amount of time to finish your piece before our December 2, 2205 concert, with the careful consideration of university policies preventing major deadlines after Thanksgiving.
+_Note: You are given the maximum amount of time to finish your piece before our December 2, 2205 concert, with the careful consideration of university policies preventing major deadlines during the week after Thanksgiving.
 Late submissions will result in a fail._

 ---

 ## Introduction
 The final project is a **complete fixed-media composition** (_recommended: 6–8 minutes in duration_) designed for **4-channel surround sound**.
-It will be played back on a 4-channel system during our December 2, 2025 concert at 7:30 PM, and you may introduce your piece at this concert.
+It will be "performed" on a 4-channel system during our December 2, 2025 concert at 7:30 PM, and you may be asked to provide a program note describing your piece for this concert.
 As a reminder: your attendance at this concert is required.

 You may choose to:
 - Expand upon your **midterm sketch**, which then serves as a miniature version of your final piece, or any original musical material from your previous assignments in this class, or
-- Compose an **entirely new piece** drawing on the skills and materials you’ve accumulated this semester.
+- Create an **entirely new piece** drawing on the skills and materials you’ve accumulated this semester.

-This project can represent the culmination of your work in field recording, mixing, micro-montage, timbral design, automation, spatialization, and compositional development.
+This project can represent the culmination of your work in field recording, mixing, micro-montage, timbral design, synthesis, automation, spatialization, and compositional development.

 ---